Group-6-Mobile-App-Dev/MyGroceryFinder/project_spec.md

 - User selects a game
   - => It shows more details about the game
 - User selects sort by
-  - => It gives user to option to sort by default, a-z, z-a, genre, or publisher
+  - => It gives user the option to sort by default, a-z, z-a, genre, or publisher

 ## Wireframes